colinjstepney/Stepney-Transit-Consulting/README.md

 # Stepney-Transit-Consulting
 Collection of current and old GTFS data for a variety of small transit providers in British Columbia and Alberta.
+This information, with some exceptions, is published on both TransitApp and on Google Maps.
+It has also been made available to Catenary Maps for data visualization.
+All feeds are authorized by the official operator through written consent.
+While the feeds themselves are public, the likeness of the companies and operators represented are not free to use.